abe1ge/jeeves/README.md

 	In the terminal, type "mvn -version"

 	Git:
-	In the terminal, type "git -version"
+	In the terminal, type "git --version"

 	MySQL
 	In the terminal, type "mysql -V"